How To Protect Yourself Against Wi-Fi Pineapple Attacks

 The WiFi Pineapple is a rouge wireless access point that enables security professionals to simulate wireless attacks to determine the vulnerabilities of WiFi networks.
 The device has several use cases, some for a good cause and others for malicious purposes, which include:

 • Man In The Middle Attacks: The Wi-Fi pineapple can intercept and inspect network traffic between devices and the internet.
-This allows cybersecurity experts to analyze communication patterns and identify potential security weaknesses.
+This allows cybersecurity experts to analyze communication patterns and identify potential security weaknesses using Man In The Middle Attacks.

 • Wireless Security Auditing: Security professionals use the WiFi Pineapple to test the security of wireless networks by imitating and simulating common cyber attacks.
 This helps them identify and address any security vulnerabilities before malicious actors can exploit them.